-- The Command field MUST be set to SMB2 CANCEL. - The MessageId field SHOULD<162> be set to the identifier that is previously used for the request being canceled.
-Because the same MessageId is reused, cancel requests MUST NOT consume a sequence number. - If Request.AsyncId is not empty, indicating that the command has previously returned an interim response, the client sets SMB2_FLAGS_ASYNC_COMMAND to TRUE in the Flags field and sets AsyncId to Request.AsyncId.
+- The Command field MUST be set to SMB2 CANCEL. - The MessageId field SHOULD<165> be set to the identifier that is previously used for the request being canceled.
+Because the same MessageId is reused, cancel requests MUST NOT consume a sequence number. - If Request.AsyncId is not empty, indicating that the command has previously returned an interim response, the client sets AsyncId to Request.AsyncId and SMB2_FLAGS_ASYNC_COMMAND to TRUE in the Flags field and sets AsyncId to Request.AsyncId.